 Table 2 presents the results on talent management dimensions (independent variable) on employee commitment (dependent variable).
 The finding in table 2 shows that Talent Management established a significant positive effect on employee commitment (Adj.R2 = 0.358, F (3, 300) = 56.777, p<0.05).
-The finding results indicate that succession planning ($\beta = .223$, t = 4.501, p < 0.05) and empowerment ($\beta = 0.480$, t = 7.598, p < 0.05) demonstrates a positive and significant effect on employee commitment while training and development ($\beta = -.029$, t = -.447, p > 0.05) displays a negative and statistically insignificant effect on employee commitment among the selected DMBs.
-The results of the analysis indicated that two of the components of talent management which are succession planning and employee empowerment shown a strong positive and significant effect on employee commitment.
-The selected deposit banks but training and development did not directly affect employee commitment.
+The finding results indicate that succession planning (β = .223, t = 4.501, p < 0.05) and empowerment (β = 0.480, t = 7.598, p < 0.05) demonstrates a positive and significant effect on employee commitment while training and development (β = -.029, t = -.447, p > 0.05) displays a negative and statistically insignificant effect on employee commitment among the selected DMBs.
+The results of the analysis indicated that two of the components of talent management which are succession planning and employee empowerment shown a strong positive and significant effect on employee commitment of the selected deposit banks but training and development did not directly affect employee commitment.
 The R value of 0.604 indicated that talent management has a moderate relationship with employee commitment.
-And a unit change in talent management (succession planning and empowerment) will result in a 0.223 and 0.408 change in employee commitment as predictors of employee commitment within the selected DMBs in Abeokuta, Ogun State, Nigeria.
+And a unit change in talent management (succession planning and empowerment) will result in a 0.223 and 0.408 change in employee commitment respectively.
+These findings highlight the importance of succession planning and empowerment as predictors of employee commitment within the selected DMBs in Abeokuta, Ogun State, Nigeria.
 It implies that effective succession planning periods of talent management and the appropriate implementation of employee empowerment like training, bonuses security of job are crucial factors in fostering higher levels of employee commitment within the selected Deposit Money Banks (DMBs).